Name: Monument to the Revolution

 Meanwhile, the raised fist motif can also be interpreted as a symbol of defiance and resistance, two concepts that were integral to the Yugoslav Partisan virtue of defying the oppressors and refusing to allow themselves to be subjugated.
 Such a symbol is a universal gesture of solidarity and unity among victims that can be found in monuments and statues all around the world, particularly related to histories of oppressed peoples.
 In Yugoslavia specifically, the theme of fists raised in defiance was a sculptural expression explored in numerous WWII monuments across that country, most notably exemplified with the Three Fists monument at Bubanj in Niš, Serbia (created by Ivan Sabolić in 1963) [profile page].

-Photo 10: A recent photo of the ruins of the Monument to the Revolution.
+Photo 10a: A recent photo of the ruins of the Monument to the Revolution.
 Credit: Evelien van der Kooi

 Status and Condition:

-The current state of the Monument of the Revolution at the spomenik park in Pejë/Peć can be described as being in a condition of total devastation and dereliction (Photo 10).
+From the 1990s up until the early 2020s, the Monument of the Revolution at the spomenik park in Pejë/Peć was in a state of total devastation and dereliction (Photo 10a).
 The central memorial element of the site, Ante Gržetić's aluminum sculpture, was removed in 2012 and its large pedestal was also removed several years after that.
-Meanwhile, the memorial wall bearing the names of over 2,500 fallen fighters is also completely ruined and destroyed.
-No significant or meaningful efforts are being made to either maintain this site or to restore it to a functional status.
-There are no interpretive or education signs or placards at this site communicating its historical significance nor are there any original plaques or inscriptions left remaining that communicated the commemorative purpose of the site.
-Any unknowledgable visitor who might happen upon this location would see no indications whatsoever as to what this site was or why it is in the poor state that it is.
-While the complex does see regular visitors, as it is within a well-utilized City Park, I found no evidence that any commemorative or ceremonial efforts related to the monument are conducted here any longer.
+Meanwhile, the memorial wall bearing the names of over 2,500 fallen fighters was also completely ruined and destroyed.
+No significant or meaningful efforts had been made during that time to either maintain this site or to restore it to a functional status.
+There have been no interpretive or educational signs or placards at this site communicating its historical WWII significance nor are there any original plaques or inscriptions left remaining that could have communicated the commemorative purpose of the site.
+Any unknowledgeable visitor who might stumble upon this location would see no indications whatsoever as to what this site was originally intended for or why it is in the poor state that it is.
+While the complex does see regular visitors, as it is within a well-utilized City Park, I found no evidence that any commemorative or ceremonial efforts related to the monument's WWII history are conducted here any longer.

 Additional Sites in the Pejë/Peć Area: